WEC-Sim/WEC-Sim/source/acknowledgements.rst

 * Michael Lawson (NREL)
 * Carlos Michelen (Sandia)

 The association with the listed organization is credited to when a contribution to WEC-Sim was made.
-The contributor may no longer be associated with the listed organizatoin at this time.
+The contributor may no longer be associated with the listed organization at this time.

 Funding
 --------